Why is Car Insurance So Expensive?

-People in occupations which require you to drive during unsociable hours (such as a DJ or club bouncer) usually pay more for their insurance due to the increased numbers of accidents that occur throughout the night.
+People in occupations which require you to drive during unsociable hours (such as DJs or nightclub bouncers) usually pay more for their insurance due to the increased numbers of accidents that occur throughout the night.

 You will also need to pay more for your car insurance if you use your car to commute to work, as the average commute usually takes place during peak times.
 If you use your car to commute, make sure that you opt for a ‘social, domestic, pleasure and commuting’ car insurance policy.